Lead generation has drastically changed over the years, and the process of contacting leads and best practices are constantly in flux.

 Method-wise our first point of call is contacting a prospect by e-mail initially, but many firms still operate by calling directly as the first point of contact, so what’s the difference and more importantly, what’s better?

 Odds are you’ve received an unexpected call at some point in your life where someone is trying to sell you something.
 Many telemarketing lead generation firms still operate in this way but times have changed, and there are a few key reasons why calling instead of emailing as a first touch point is a bad idea:

 - You have no permission to call the said prospect, and it is an invasive form of communication as there is no prior relationship.
 You’re more than likely to hear not very kind words rather than get a conversation.

 - Many prospects will not be interested in your product, so you’re going to spend a lot of time being dismissed (this is part of any sales process to an extent, but there are better ways and means.)

-- Unless you’re adhering to the Cam Spam Act to the letter what you are doing is likely illegal and could result in issues.
+- Unless you’re adhering to PECR to the letter what you are doing is likely illegal and could result in issues.

 - Your prospects are busy and getting many phone calls a day; you have minimal if any time to get through the noise.

 It used to be the case, as the phone was the primary method of business communication, which you could pick up the phone call John Smith and he’d listen to what you had to say.
 The game has changed, and it’s critical to use permission-based marketing to avoid the issues mentioned above.
 So is the e-mail approach any better?